Trade Gold Trading

 DrawDown vs Maximum Draw-down

-In a business in order to make profit one must learn how to manage risks.
-To make profits in trading you need to learn about the various oil money management strategies discussed on this learn Oil Trading tutorial website.
+In business in order to make a profit one must learn how to manage risks.
+To make profits in trading you need to learn about various oil money management strategies explained on this learn Oil Trading tutorial website.

-When it comes to trading, the risks to be managed are potential losses.
-Using oil money management rules will not only protect your oil trading account but also make you profitable in long run.
+When it comes to trading, the trading risks to be managed are potential losses.
+Using oil money management rules won't only protect your trading account but also make you profitable in long run.

 Draw-down

-As traders the number one risk is known as draw-down - this is the amount of money you've lost in your oil trading account on a single oil transaction.
+As traders the number one trading risk is known as draw-down - this is the sum of money you've lost in your account on one oil transaction.

 Maximum Draw-down

-This is the total amount of money you've lost in your oil trading account before you start making profitable trades.
-For example if you have $10,000 capital & make 5 consecutive losing positions with a total of $1,500 loss before making 10 winning positions with a total of $4,000 profit.
-Then the draw-down is $1,500 divided by $10,000, which is 15 % maximum draw-down.
+This is the total amount of money you have lost in your account before you begin making profitable trades.
+For example if you have $10,000 capital and make five consecutive losing trade transactions with a total of $1,500 trade loss before making 10 winning trades with a total of $4,000 profit.
+Then the draw down is $1,500 divided by $10,000, which is 15 percent maximum draw-down.

 DrawDown is $442.82 (4.40%)